writetome51/batch-to-page-translator/README.md

 itemsPerBatch: integer
     // Total number of items the Paginator can handle at once.
-    // This must be set first.

 itemsPerPage: integer
-    // This must be set second.

 currentBatchNumber: integer (read-only)
     // This is set by calling this.set_currentBatchNumber_basedOnPage(pageNumber) .